Resources & Scholarships for Black Students | EduMed.org

 How to Apply

-Students will need to submit an online application, current transcript, one-page essay, and complete the FAFSA to demonstrate financial need.
+Complete and submit the online application that includes a current transcript and one-page essay.
+Applicants must additionally complete the FAFSA to demonstrate financial need.

 Organization